decipher2k/Vivit-Control-Center/README.md

 ## Troubleshooting
 - WebView2 init error: Install the Microsoft Edge WebView2 Runtime.
-- SFTP: If you see “SSH.NET not found…”, add the `Renci.SshNet` package or copy its assemblies next to the executable.
+- SFTP: If you see “SSH.NET not found”…, add the `Renci.SshNet` package or copy its assemblies next to the executable.
+- SSH: If SSH.NET is missing, the app will use `ssh.exe` automatically.
+- Email: Auth failures usually indicate wrong credentials, OAuth scopes/tenant, or server settings.
+- Email: If HTML doesn’t render, the message may be plain text only; try viewing another folder.
 - Office: If hosting fails, ensure Office is installed and registered.
 - Shell mode: If you’re stuck in shell mode, run the app as admin and choose `Restore Standard Shell` in `Settings`.